crramirez/My-Resume/README.md

-I have 17+ years of professional experience in many technical fields dealing with the most challenging tasks.
+17+ years of professional experience in many technical fields dealing with the most challenging tasks.
 I am passionate problem solver and very good with performance bottlenecks.

 WORK EXPERIENCE

-Smartmatic Panama S.A., Senior Developer Team Lead, Oct 2012 - Present
+Smartmatic Panama S.A., Senior Developer Team Lead, Oct 2012 – Present Smartmatic has provided election technology and services to six of the eight countries pioneering in election automation.
 * Made the integration of our system’s user authentication based on Java EE (without Spring Security) with an external system which manage the authentication, (like OAuth).
 * Developed a form recognition in OpenCV and Java to extract votes from scanned vote tallies which allowed more than 400 operators transcribe thousands of votes from about 80K tallies.
 Cutting the project costs in more than $20K.
 * Elaborated, found the budget and implemented a fixed annual training plan for all team members.
 With a budget of $5K per year I was able to manage the training and certifications of 30 team members in front-end, backend, database, security, etc. Increasing their productivity in at least 20%.